rubygems/guides/managing-owners-using-ui.md

 Owner & Maintainer Roles
 ------------------------
 When managing owners, you have the option to select a role, either Owner or Maintainer.
 Owners have full control over the gem, including the ability to add or remove owners.
-Maintainers, have the ability to publish and yank gem versions, but cannot manager users, or configure gem security settings.
+Maintainers, have the ability to publish and yank gem versions, but cannot manage users, or configure gem security settings.

 Owners & Maintainers have access to the following permissions: